Iouie/PScholas-Proj2/README.md

 ## Future
 I want to create a login system that lets users store their liked and disliked games.
 I also want to use Redux to manage my states.
-Autocomplete feature when searching up a game
+Autocomplete feature when searching up a game.